May201/CIMilestone1/README.md

 Manual testing of the sign up form was done.Sample characters were added to the field for email address.However without @ or '.' characters, I was unable to proceed with the form.
 I also did manual testing for all the buttons links in the website and they appeared to be in order.

-Browser support : The website is well supported for Firefox and Chrome.However on Internet explorer, the images under plans section were highly skewed.
+Browser support : The website is well supported for Firefox , Microsoft Edge and Chrome.However on Internet explorer, the images under plans section were highly skewed.

 ## Responsive design
 The use of Bootstrap has helped the responsive design on this webiste.I chose to give three testimonials instead of four on the Customer feedback/testimonial section so as to accomdate a better user experience.

 ## Deployment
 The website was deployed by choosing the master branch under the Github pages in the settings option of the project repository.The deployed link can be found at (https://may201.github.io/Farm-To-Home-/)